This Present Darkness (EP): Background

-Track 13 is entitled "Empty" (6:23), track 14 is entitled "Silence" (3:21), and track 69 is a joke song entitled "Satan's Wizard" (2:07).
-Tracks 6-12 and 15-68 each contain 3 seconds of silence.

 The hidden tracks, "Empty" and "Silence" were recorded with original bassist Andrew Ermlick.
 The band wanted the songs to be part of the EP, and they also wanted Ermlick to be part of the record.
-However, they didn't have the money to bring him in to re-record them so they used the demo versions of the tracks.
+However, they did not have the money to bring him in to re-record them so they used the demo versions of the tracks.
 The two tracks were hidden so that the CD could be sold at the price of an EP.

 "Empty" features guest vocals from Rob of the band Canister.

 "Silence" features guest vocals from John Marino, Doug Esper, and Dan Pelleteir.

 The sample at the end of "Sphere" is taken from the film The Shawshank Redemption, a favorite of the band members'.
+The sample is removed from the re-released edition.

-"Satan's Wizard" is not a live track; fake crowd noise was added to the recording, and the high pitched vocals are done by Ben Schigel of Sw1tched (the producer of this EP).
+"Satan's Wizard" is not a live track; crowd noise was added to the recording, and the high pitched vocals are done by Ben Schigel of Sw1tched (the producer of this EP).
 At the end of the song, he deliberately mispronounces the word 'Chimaira'.